-Value for Money: £75 may be stretching the definition of affordable a little, but you won’t find too many drams at this kind of age for under £100.
-Yes it is only a grain whisky, but I assure you, this Invergordon has enough character in the glass to stand up to even the finest of single malts.
+Thoughts: £75 may be stretching the definition of affordable a little but you won’t find too many drams at this kind of age for under £100.
+Yes it is only a grain whisky but the sherry maturation creates something unlike the vast majority of other grains.

 Here’s to 2019!